canonical/ubuntu-core-docs/docs/explanation/system-snaps/network-manager/how-to-guides/message-logging.md

 **WARN**: will log warning messages
 **INFO**: will log various informational messages **DEBUG**: enables verbose logging for debugging purposes
-<domain> is the category of messages that shall be logged with given severity. **WIFI** will include only WiFi related messages, **IP4** will include only IPv4 related messages, and so on.
+<domain> is the category of messages that shall be logged with given severity. **Wi-Fi** will include only Wi-Fi related messages, **IP4** will include only IPv4 related messages, and so on.